ICHORd12/Caravan_Palace/API_ENDPOINTS.md

 ### `POST /api/v3/payments/`

-Processes the authenticated user's checkout payment, creates an order, decreases stock, and clears the cart.
+Processes the authenticated user's checkout payment, creates an order, decreases stock, clears the cart, and attempts to email the invoice to the user.

 #### Auth